jariarkko/arch-model-t/study.md

 investigation:

-    - For any protocol dependent on infrastructure like DNS or BGP, we ought analysse potential outcomes in the event the relevant infrastructure has been compromised
+    - For any protocol dependent on infrastructure like DNS or BGP, we ought analyse potential outcomes in the event the relevant infrastructure has been compromised
     - Protocol designers perhaps ought consider post-facto detection compromise mechanisms in the event that it is infeasible to mitigate attacks on